Jonathon’s Story: From Survival to Stability

 This past June 30th and July 1st, I was given the tremendous honor of being asked to speak in Aspen Colorado to commemorate Dr. Albert Schweitzer’s visit and lecture there in 1949.
 It was also Albert Schweitzer’s 150th birthday.
 For those of you not familiar with the great Dr. Schweitzer, he was one of us.
 His life of service as a physician in a remote clinic in what is now the nation of Gabon embodied his love for those without access to healthcare.
 With skill and dedication, he created a hospital in the tiny town of Lamberene, initially using an abandoned shed with no electricity or other resources.
 Earlier in his life, he was a renowned scholar and musician but chose to become a physician in order to more directly serve those in greatest need.
 Due to his German citizenship, he was captured during WWI, but his patients forced the French to release him to continue his work.
 In Africa, he had a mystical realization while watching hippos swimming into a river that led him to his philosophy of “Reverence for Life.”
 His living example and his writings and lectures became an inspiration to the world.
 Not long after his visit to Aspen (his only visit to the US), he was awarded the Nobel Peace Prize.
 Dr. Schweitzer was an inspiration to both me and my father, so I eagerly agreed to speak at the event.
 The more I read not just about Dr. Schweitzer's medical work, but his profound philosophy, the more I recognized the same core values we hold in street medicine.
 I have experienced, and heard many of you describe, a mystical experience when we see ourselves in the eyes of our sisters and brothers on the streets.
 My talk attempted to weave our reverence for the reality of those we serve together with Dr. Schweitzer’s Reverence for Life.
 Indeed, the two are essentially the same.

 Jeff Olivet is an internationally recognized leader in public health and homelessness policy, with a deep focus on the intersection of housing, healthcare, and racial equity.
 As the executive director of the U.S. Interagency Council on Homelessness (USICH) from 2022-2024, he led federal efforts to address homelessness as a public health crisis, advocating for policies that integrate healthcare and housing solutions and that prevent homelessness before it starts.
-He currently serves as Senior Advisor to the
+He currently serves as Senior Advisor to the Initiative on Health and Homelessness at the Harvard T.H.
+Chan School of Public Health and a consultant to numerous organizations in the United States and internationally.

 I started thinking about grief in the context of this work when one of our friends from the street died, and I felt like I had no place to put this grief.
 When a close friend or a family member dies, there is an expected course of suffering.
 Everyone around you understands what that looks like and there is no explanation needed for why you are grieving.
 But when one of our patients dies, I felt like I had no box I could put this grief into that would make sense to anyone outside of our work.
 I couldn’t expect even my friends who work in other areas of health care to understand.
 Comparative suffering has no place in grief, but I find it to be a natural response.
 In my community of street medicine providers, I had the sense that I needed “permission” to grieve, and that grief was only acceptable if I really knew the person best or longest or cared about them the most.
 I didn’t feel as though I was allowed a seat at the grief table if I couldn’t give a reason for being there.
 In hindsight, I can acknowledge that much of this was my own psyche, but in talking with colleagues I have found that many others felt similarly.
 So what do we do with this grief?
 What box does it fit into?